fractaledmind/sqlpkg-ruby/README.md

     $ gem install sqlpkg

+After installing the gem, run the installer:

+    $ rails generate sqlpkg:install

+The installer does three things:

+1. creates an empty `.sqlpkg/` directory, which ensures that `sqlpkg` will run in "project scope" and not "global scope" (see [the `sqlpkg-cli` README](https://github.com/nalgeon/sqlpkg-cli#project-vs-global-scope) for more information)
+2. creates an empty `sqlpkg.lock` file, which `sqlpkg` will use to store information about the installed packages (see [the `sqlpkg-cli` README](https://github.com/nalgeon/sqlpkg-cli#lockfile) for more information)
+3. creates an initializer file at `config/initializers/sqlpkg.rb` which will patch the `SQLite3Adapter` to automatically load the extensions installed in the `.sqlpkg/` directory whenever the database is opened

+Once properly integrated into your Rails application, you can install any extension listed on [the `sqlpkg` registry](https://sqlpkg.org/all/) by executing:

+    $ bundle exec sqlpkg install PACKAGE_IDENTIFIER

+When exploring the [the `sqlpkg` registry](https://sqlpkg.org/all/), the `PACKAGE_IDENTIFIER` needed to install an extension is the title found in the cards, always in `owner/name` format.

 This gem wraps the standalone executable version of the [sqlpkg-cli](https://github.com/nalgeon/sqlpkg-cli#download-and-install-preferred-method).
 These executables are platform specific, so there are actually separate underlying gems per platform, but the correct gem will automatically be picked for your platform.

 Supported platforms are: